mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_SSLKEY.md

 the filename of your private key.
 The default format is "PEM" and can be changed with CURLOPT_SSLKEYTYPE(3).

-(Windows, iOS and macOS) This option is ignored by Secure Transport and Schannel SSL backends because they expect the private key to be already present in the key-chain or PKCS#12 file containing the certificate.
+(Windows) This option is ignored by the Schannel SSL backend because it expects the private key to be already present in the key-chain or PKCS#12 file containing the certificate.

 The application does not have to keep the string around after setting this option.